aaronbloomfield/ccc/hws/metamask/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.

-So far there aren't any significant changes to report.
+- Thu, 12/1: Clarified that the filename should be metamask.html, not auctions.html (this was a typo in [metamask.py](metamask.py.html) ([src](metamask.py))).